 - TUCK THE BLUE PARKA UNDER YOUR CHILD’S REAR!
 That slide is ice, ice cold!
 Plus, you slide faster with the parka under your rear.

 - Keep your cell phone in your back pocket.
 Cell phone may crash as temperatures are so low.
 Mine did.
 I found that keeping it in back pocket of my jeans (rather than coat pocket) then kept it warm enough to avoid subsequent crashes.

 - Parking.
 If you’re going during a weekday, parking shouldn’t be an issue as there’s a self-parking lot for ICE! attendees and there are lots of parking options within walking distance to the Gaylord National Harbor.
 If on a weekend, I’d recommend buying parking online here ahead of time.

 🌟 Bonus Tips for your Visit to Christmas on the Potomac at Gaylord National Resort, Maryland

-Because I’m such a giver, sharing even more tips to satiate your type-A planning proclivities and enhance your experience while at the Gaylord National Resort for ICE!
+Because we’re in the giving mood, sharing even more tips to satiate your type-A planning proclivities and enhance your experience while at the Gaylord National Resort for ICE!